Work gloves – get a perfect grip on safety

 Are there specific gloves for specific jobs?

-And how!
+Of course!
 When it comes to occupational safety, lawmakers have defined exact criteria on which work gloves are suitable for which type of work.
 Orientation for the product range available from KAISER+KRAFT is essentially provided by the pictograms that you'll find next to every product:

 - Only work gloves that provide protection from mechanical risk are allowed to be endorsed with the EN 388 emblem.
 The numbers below it indicate how high the level of protection is.
-When read from left to right, they designate the level of puncture resistance and additional tear resistance, as well as cut resistance and resistance to wear.
+When read from left to right, they describe the level of puncture resistance and additional tear resistance, as well as cut resistance and resistance to wear.
 The higher the number, the greater the protection.

 - The standard EN 511 addresses frost protection.
 The three respective numbers also provide you with orientation on the resistance to convective cold and contact cold, and the level of water resistance.